coalescentdivide/openai-turbo-discord/README.md

 # openai-turbo-discord
-A discord bot to interact with the openai chat completions api (designed for gpt-3.5-turbo - will work with gpt4 but will be very expensive!)
+A discord bot to interact with openai's chat api.
+This version adds multimodality support via BLIP2 image processing for visual q/a.
+Requires replicate api key

 * Retains trailing memory of the conversation with a dynamic self adjusting token limit.
 * Can be in multiple channels with their own memories and behaviors.
+* Can understand image content and answer questions pertaining to an image.
 * Can speak to the bot outside an allowed channel with a mention.
 When done this way, gets a unique memory tied to the user that mentioned.
 Forgets a mention convo after 5 minutes.
 * Type `help` to get a list of available commands, including the ability to write, save, and load instructions directly within Discord!
 * The behavior commands can be set to usable by everyone, or by authorized users only.